Betrayal Trauma Therapy in Canada

 EMDR (Eye Movement Desensitization and Reprocessing)

-EMDR uses bilateral stimulation — typically guided eye movements — to help the brain reprocess traumatic memories that have become stuck in a raw, unintegrated form.
-With betrayal trauma, this means the images, sounds, and body sensations associated with the discovery, the ones that keep replaying involuntarily, gradually lose their emotional charge without requiring you to narrate every painful detail out loud.
-Meta-analyses of randomized controlled trials consistently show significant reductions in symptoms of PTSD, depression, and anxiety (Chen et al., 2014, PLOS ONE).
-Importantly, you never need to relive the full story in graphic detail; the process is titrated to your window of tolerance, meaning your therapist keeps the work within a range your nervous system can manage, so reprocessing can happen without re-traumatizing you in the room.
+EMDR uses bilateral stimulation — typically guided eye movements — to help the brain reprocess traumatic memories stuck in raw form, so the images and sensations that keep replaying involuntarily lose their emotional charge without you narrating every painful detail.
+Meta-analyses of randomized controlled trials show significant reductions in PTSD, depression, and anxiety symptoms (Chen et al., 2014, PLOS ONE), and the work is paced to your window of tolerance.

 Internal Family Systems (IFS)

-Internal Family Systems, developed by Dr. Richard Schwartz, understands the mind as containing multiple “parts” — protective parts that developed to keep us safe, and exiled parts that carry the pain of past wounds.
-After betrayal, these parts often become loud and contradictory: the part that wants to check the phone constantly, the part that goes completely numb, the part that blames you for not seeing the signs.
-IFS helps you develop a compassionate relationship with each of these parts rather than fighting or silencing them.
-Counterintuitively, that reduces the internal conflict and makes it possible to process the underlying pain at a pace the whole system can actually tolerate.
-It is especially useful when a betrayal has reactivated older childhood wounds, because it can gently reach the exiled parts holding that earlier hurt and help them feel, at last, that someone is finally listening.
+Developed by Dr. Richard Schwartz, IFS understands the mind as containing multiple “parts” that after betrayal become loud and contradictory: the part that checks the phone constantly, the part that goes numb, the part that blames you.
+Building a compassionate relationship with each part reduces the internal conflict and lets the pain be processed at a tolerable pace — especially useful when a betrayal has reactivated older childhood wounds.

 Accelerated Resolution Therapy (ART)

-The second specialty is betrayal trauma itself.
-A clinician can be excellent at EMDR and still miss the specific texture of infidelity — the way the person who hurt you is also the one you would normally run to for comfort, and the way that bind makes betrayal by an intimate partner uniquely destabilizing.
-A specialist who understands both the modality and the dynamics of betrayal will not rush you toward forgiveness or reconciliation.
-They will meet you where you are and treat the injury first.
+A clinician can be excellent at EMDR and still miss the specific texture of infidelity.
+A specialist who understands both the modality and the dynamics of betrayal will not rush you toward forgiveness or reconciliation — they will meet you where you are and treat the injury first.

 Book a free 15-minute consultation